fotonauts/leafheap/README.md

-leafheap
+LeafHeap
 ========

 Logstash compatible feeder (redis to Elasticsearch).
 Tailored for our usage at fotopedia.

 It was born after we found out about Kibana and wanted a more ligthweight approach than using Logstash.
-It's a followup of [logstash_light](https://github.com/fotonauts/logstash_light) and [logstash_benchmark](https://github.com/octplane/logstash_benchmark).
+It's a followup of [logstash_light](https://github.com/fotonauts/logstash_light) and [logstash_benchmark](https://github.com/octplane/logstash_benchmark) (in this benchmark the current implementation reads 12000 events/second on octplane@github.devbox).

 This specific implementation reads one or several redis lists and injects them in an ElasticSearch.
-It runs forever.
+LeafHeap runs forever and barely complains.

 Build
 =====